meiesitt/PythonPlus/README.md

 As for the possible version of Python needed, each release has the version of Python used noted in the description of each release.
 The way Python works is slightly changed almost every version of Python, so to ensure your projects don't suddenly stop working when using Python+, we will try our best to use the newest versions of Python.

+## 🔒 Safe Code
+I, as of writing this as the sole developer of Python+, will promise to you to use the best of my abilities when updating Python+.
+I will never include possibly malicious code, which can be checked by anyone.
+I apologize if the code is not readable, I rarely remember to include comments while working on code.

 ## ⬇ Get Python+
 You can get latest release of Python+ <a href="https://github.com/meiesitt/PythonPlus/releases">by clicking here.</a> You can choose release of your choice, noted with Python version.

+## ⚙ Source of Python+
+Alternatively, if you want to learn more about Python+ and its inner workings, you can <a href="https://github.com/meiesitt/PythonPlus/blob/main/api.py">click here to visit the api.py source.</a>